EIDA/workshop-yasmine/README.md

 ## Who

-Jean-Marie Saurel, from [IPGP](http://www.ipgp.fr/fr), will present Yasmin.
+Jean-Marie Saurel, from [IPGP](http://www.ipgp.fr/fr), will present Yasmine.

 The [Eida](http://www.orfeus-eu.org/data/eida/) Technical Commission is organizing this workshop sessions.

 ## Subscribe

-In order to get the webconference information, please [send us an email](mailto:sympa@groupes.renater.fr?subject=subscribe%20eida-yasmine).
+In order to get the webconference information, please [send us an email](mailto:sympa@groupes.renater.fr?subject=subscribe%20eida-yasmine%20MyName%20MyInstitute&body=The%20email%20body%20is%20ignored).
 You will get the webconference informations some days before.

 ## Usefull links